JoseRZapata/JoseRZapata.github.io/static/Hugo_Info.md

 ## Create New Blog Post

 hugo new --kind post post/my-article-name

 ## Create New Project

 hugo new --kind project project/my-project-name

+## Create New Publication

+hugo new --kind publication publication/<my-publication>